Assistant Professor, Comparative Literature

 Zakir Paul's articles and reviews have appeared in MLN, Romanic Review, Germanic Review, L'Esprit Créateur, Athenäum, Critical Inquiry, and JML.
 He has edited a special issue of SubStance on recent approaches to reading Maurice Blanchot.
 He has also translated Blanchot's Political Writings, 1953-1993 (Fordham UP, 2010), as well as Jacques Rancière's Aisthesis: Scenes from the Aesthetic Regime of Art (Verso, 2013).
-He is currently completing a book manuscript that examines the role and limits lent to "intelligence" by French writers and thinkers, especially Proust, Valéry, and Bergson.
+His first book, Disarming Intelligence (forthcoming with Princeton University Press), examines the role and limits lent to “intelligence” by French writers and thinkers, especially Proust, Valéry, and Bergson.

-Before joining NYU, he taught courses in French, Comparative Literature and the Humanities at UW-Madison, the University of Chicago, SAIC, and Princeton, as well as the Ecole Normale Supérieure and the Université Paris 13.
+Before joining NYU, he taught courses in French, Comparative Literature and the Humanities at UW-Madison, the University of Chicago, SAIC, and in France.
 His research has been supported by grants from the Andrew W. Mellon Foundation, the American Council of Learned Societies, and the Fondation des Treilles.